MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P13-Integrating-Realm/content.md

 Make School Notes is almost finished!
 In this tutorial let's integrate Realm into our project.

-##Updating the ListNotesViewController
+##Updating the List Notes Table View Controller

-First, before we forget, let's import the RealmSwift module to this file.
+First, before we forget, let's import the RealmSwift module to the `ListNotesTableViewController.swift` file.

 > [action]
 Import the RealmSwift module by adding the following above the class definition: